Black Ribbon Top Left

 4. Improved Workplace Safety

-5. Supports Full Automation
+5. Support for Full Automation

 Why Modern Factories Must Adopt Industrial Robots